Nino Adom-Malaki

-Sashiel Nino Junior Adom-Malaki (born 24 February 2004) is an English footballer who plays as a left back.
+Sashiel Nino Junior Adom-Malaki (born 24 February 2004) is an English footballer who plays as a left back for club Aldershot Town.

 Career

+Millwall

 After playing for the Kinetic Academy, Adom-Malaki began his career with Millwall in 2021, signing a new contract in October 2023, before moving on loan to Sutton United in January 2024, with Millwall manager Joe Edwards saying that Adom-Malaki was ready to play first-team football.

+Following his return from Sutton United, he featured for the Millwall first-team during pre-season.
+In a friendly with Real Murcia, Adom-Malaki suffered a serious injury after landing awkwardly on his knee, the injury requiring him to undergo surgery.
+He departed the club upon the expiry of his contract at the end of the 2024–25 season.

+Non-League

+In August 2025, Adom-Malaki joined newly promoted National League South club Enfield Town following a successful trial period.

+On 5 May 2026, Adom-Malaki joined National League club Aldershot Town.